minagawah/face-detection-sample/README.md

 ![chrome_experimental_features](chrome_experimental_features.png "chrome_experimental_features")

-Secondly, while this is optional, in order for `navigator.mediaDevices` to work without `https`, you need to tell Chrome browser to ignore the security policy:
+Secondly, while this is optional, and is **only required [to view my demo](http://tokyo800.jp/minagawah/face-detection-sample/).
+In order for `navigator.mediaDevices` to work without `https`, you need to tell Chrome browser to ignore the security policy:

 ```
 chrome://flags/#unsafely-treat-insecure-origin-as-secure
 ```

-In the example bellow, you need to set `http://tokyo800.jp` to view the [demo](http://tokyo800.jp/minagawah/face-detection-sample/) for this project:
+In the example bellow, you need to add `http://tokyo800.jp`.
+Add it.

 ![chrome_secure_origin](chrome_secure_origin.png "chrome_secure_origin")